sodadata/soda-core/docs/_includes/scan-output.md

-By default, the output of a Soda SQL scan appears in your command line interface.
+By default, the output of a Soda SQL scan appears in your command-line interface.
 In the example below, Soda SQL executed three tests and all the tests passed.
 The `Exit code` is a process code: 0 indicates success with no test failures; a non-zero number indicates failures.

 ```shell
   | < 200 {}